 The first five nights are at the Hotel Le Lagon in New Caledonia’s capital Nouméa and we return to this hotel for the last night of the tour.
 This is very good quality hotel with great rooms, a swimming pool and an excellent restaurant.
 In the Grand Sud we’ve a night at Les Bois des Suds and two nights at Kanua Tera Ecolodge.
 After a night at the Auberge de Koghi we’ve a night at the Gîte Ouatchoués.
-Those on the extension will have two nights at the rather lovely Kou Bugny Hotel on the Isle de Pins.
+Those on the extension will have two nights at the lovely Kuberka on the Isle de Pins.
 All rooms on this tour have en suite facilities.

 UK return flights are from London or Manchester via Dubai and Sydney to Nouméa.
 Other indirect routes from regional UK Airports* may be available.